OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7.0.rst

                            └──oegdproptin.yaml

-.. important:: Please keep in mind that in the current state of the Shop update only OXID eShop 7 compilation modules are installed.
+.. important:: Keep in mind the following: In the current state of the Shop update, only OXID eShop 7 compilation modules are installed.
-   So now please install additionally needed compatible modules for OXID eShop 7 if necessary.
+   So, install additionally needed compatible modules for OXID eShop 7 if necessary.

-.. important:: The default class extension chains are depending on the order in which composer installed those modules.
-In case you need a customized order for class extensions, you can use your customized class chains from :file:`<shop-id>.yaml` file that you have backed up in step 1 as an example.
+.. important:: The default class extension chains depend on the order in which composer installed those modules.

-In case you would like to reuse modules settings from the :file:`<shop-id>.yaml` file that you have backed up in step 1, please refer to
+   If you need a customized order for class extensions, you can use your customized class chains from :file:`<shop-id>.yaml` file that you have backed up in step 1 as an example.

-:ref:`Configuring modules via providing configuration files<configuring_module_via_configuration_files-20190829>`.
+If you like to reuse module settings from the :file:`<shop-id>.yaml` file that you have backed up in step 1, refer to :ref:`Configuring modules via providing configuration files<configuring_module_via_configuration_files-20190829>`.